xfei3/TinyXSSHunter/README.md

 # TinyXSSHunter
 Note: url in below code needs to be changed.
 Receiver is just a very simple Java web application.
+Path value in config.properties needs to point to where you want to store data.
 <br><br>
 javascript code:
 <br>